 First-time or younger sledders will delight in the North Tahoe Regional Park’s Children’s Sled Hill.
 A perfect match for kids, entrance to the sled hill requires a $5 parking fee and users must bring their own sled.

 Tahoe XC also offers free cross country skiing to those under 19 and over 70.
+You don’t want to miss out on a free Nordic Ski Day at Ed Z’berg Sugar Pine Point State Park on Sunday, March 5 from 10 am to 2 pm.

 Enjoy a bit of history at the Gatekeeper’s Museum in Tahoe City.
 Dedicated to the house and person that manned the Lake Tahoe Dam in the early 1900s, the museum includes the largest Native American basket collection in the Lake Tahoe Basin, as well as a new exhibit showcasing functional art in Lake Tahoe cabins.
 General admission tickets are only $10.